 |Welcome Offer||$50 Risk-Free Bet|

 |Atlantic City Partner||Resorts AC|

-When you create a new FOX Bet account, it will make your initial wager, placed within the first 30 days with odds no longer than -200, risk-free!
-If your first bet wins, nothing else happens and you are paid out as usual, and you can cash out, or keep playing with the winnings.
-If that bet happens to come up a little short, no worries, FOX Bet will refund the full amount up to $500 in the form of a one time free bet.
-This free bet expires 7 days after it is issued, and only profit from the bet is paid.
+When you create a new FOX Bet account, it will make your initial wager, placed within the first 7 days with odds no longer than -200, risk-free!
+This means if your first bet wins, it will be paid out as usual, and you can cash out, or keep playing with the winnings.
+If that bet happens to come up a little short, no worries, FOX Bet will refund the full amount of that first bet up to $50 in the form of a free bet.